Krozark/Ambiance-voice-assistant/README.md

 ## Configure the actions

-Please edit data/ava.json to customize the actions to make with specifique sentences.
+Please edit data/ava.json to customize the actions to make with specifics sentences.